41. AUNT GWEN’S BIRTHDAY

 Alan: I’m rather worried with my eyes, doctor.

-Doctor: they hurt?
+they hurt?

-Alan: Yes they.
+Alan: Yes they

-Doctor: you use a computer a lot?
+you use a computer a lot?

-Alan: Well, yes I.
+Alan: Well, yes I

-Doctor: you read much?
+you read much?

 Alan: Yes, rather.

-Doctor: you wear glasses for READING?
+you wear glasses for READING?

-Alan: No, I n’t.
+n’t.
 Ought I to wear glasses?

-Doctor: I n’t know yet.
+n’t know yet.
 I must inspect your eyes first.
 Look at me, please.
 Yes, now look right.
 Now look left.
 Thank you.

-Alan: it serious, doctor?
+it serious, doctor?

-Doctor: No, itn’t.
+n’t.
 Now sit on that chair by the wall, please.

 Alan: Here?

 Doctor: Yes.
-Now, what letterthis?
+Now, what letter

 Alan: It’s an “l”.